 Woodrow Wilson School of Public and International Affairs

-Robert O. Keohane is Professor of International Affairs, Emeritus, Princeton University.
-He is the author of After Hegemony: Cooperation and Discord in the World Political Economy (1984/2005) and Power and Governance in a Partially Globalized World (2002).
-He is co-author (with Joseph S. Nye, Jr.) of Power and Interdependence (1977/2012), and (with Gary King and Sidney Verba) of Designing Social Inquiry (1994).
+Robert O. Keohane is a professor of international affairs, emeritus, at Princeton University.
+He is the author of “After Hegemony: Cooperation and Discord in the World Political Economy “(1984/2005) and “Power and Governance in a Partially Globalized World” (2002).
+He is co-author with Joseph S. Nye, Jr. of “Power and Interdependence” (1977/2012), and with Gary King and Sidney Verba of “Designing Social Inquiry” (1994).
 He has served as the editor of International Organization and as president of the International Studies Association and the American Political Science Association.
 He won the Grawemeyer Award for Ideas Improving World Order, 1989, the Johan Skytte Prize in Political Science, 2005, and the Balzan Prize in International Relations: History and Theory, 2017.
-He is a member of the American Academy of Arts and Sciences, the American Philosophical Society, and the National Academy of Sciences; and he is a Corresponding Member of the British Academy.
+He is a member of the American Academy of Arts and Sciences, the American Philosophical Society, and the National Academy of Sciences.
+He is also a corresponding member of the British Academy.
 His current work focuses on the comparative and international politics of climate change.

 David K.E.
 Bruce Professor of International Affairs